-I’m SO excited to share the recipe for this Vegan Brie Cheese!
-It’s:
+I'm SO excited to share the recipe for this Vegan Brie Cheese!
+It's surprisingly similar to the real thing, easy to make and seriously addictive!

 Since using mochi to make this Vegan Stretchy Melty Grilled Cheese, I've been experimenting with using it for other dairy-free cheese recipes.